rotbau/tap-install/README.md

 `tanzu package installed get tap -n tap-install`
 3. Verify all necessary packages have been installed `tanzu package installed list -A`

+## Access Tap-GUI

+1. TAP GUI should now be available from the FQDN specificed in the base url setting in values.yaml, tap-gui.example.com

+(/assets/tap-gui.png)